Tarvin Community Centre

 WE HAVE CHARITY STATUS

-If you would like to join us as a guest you will be assured of a very warm welcome.
+If you wish to join us as a visitor please come along and you will be assured of a very warm welcome.